scality/metalk8s/docs/operation/volume_management/storageclass_creation.rst

 MetalK8s uses StorageClass objects to describe how volumes are formatted and mounted.
-This topic explains how use the CLI to create a Storageclass.
+This topic explains how to use the CLI to create a StorageClass.

 #.
-Create a **StorageClass** manifest.
+Create a StorageClass manifest.

-   You can define a new **StorageClass** using the following template:
+   You can define a new StorageClass using the following template:

    .. code-block:: yaml